UI5Lab/UI5Lab-central/docs/de-de/how_to/consume_library.md

 	> **Note:** If working behind a proxy, you need to configure it properly (`HTTP_PROXY` / `HTTPS_PROXY` / `NO_PROXY` environment variables)

-2. Clone the example app repository and navigate into it
+2. Clone the example app repository and navigate into it.

 ```bash
 git clone https://github.com/UI5Lab/UI5Lab-app-simple